Isabella Freedman Jewish Retreat Center

 A Weekend of Jewish Song Singing and Sharing

-Join us in the age old tradition of coming together through song!
-Together, we will sing and share an array of Jewish song traditions, inclusive of a wide range of Jewish ancestry and religious practices.
-The retreat will be structured around Shabbat, hour-long song sharing and teaching sessions, and community sings – with plenty of time to explore the farm, swim in the lake, sit by the pool, or go on a hike.
+Join us for our annual summer retreat!
+This retreat will be structured around Shabbat, singing intensives, hour-long song sharing and teaching sessions, and community sings – with plenty of time to explore the farm, swim in the lake, or go on a hike.

-Sessions will be led by a wide array of song leaders using a variety of formats.
-Some will include histories and stories, others will just be about singing the songs themselves.
-No instruments will be used on Shabbat unless otherwise noted.
+Sessions are led by a wide array of song leaders using a variety of formats.
+Some include histories and stories, others just be about singing the songs themselves.
+No instruments are used on Shabbat unless otherwise noted.

-Shabbat services will be offered Friday night and Saturday morning.
-There will be multiple davenning options.
+Shabbat services are offered Friday night and Saturday morning. with multiple davenning options.

 Time to sing all together!

-Here is a sample schedule to give you an idea of the flow of the retreat.
-This schedule is subject to change.
+Here is a sample schedule to give you an idea of the flow of a retreat.

 2-5 pm – Check-in